Hjörleifshöfði in South Iceland - the Hike, the Inhabitants and the Yoda Cave

 Mýrdalsjökull glacier and Katla

-Katla hasn't erupted since 1918 and we Icelanders are very aware of the fact that she is due to erupt any time now!
+Katla hasn't erupted since 1918, and we Icelanders are very aware that she could erupt at any time now.

 The hike to the top of HjörleifshöfðiHjörleifshöfði cape South-Iceland